paulross/PythonExtensionPatterns/doc/sphinx/source/introduction.rst

 Summary Advice
 ------------------------------------

-My advice if you are thinking about extensions:
+This is my advice if you are thinking about Pythion C extensions:

-- They can be really powerful, 100x powerful
+- They can be really powerful, 100x powerful.
-- They can be expensive to write and maintain
+- They can be expensive to write and maintain.
-- It helps to follow established patterns
+- It helps to follow established patterns.
+- Get familiar with the Python documentation (see below).
-- Write everything in Python, benchmark/profile before deciding what to put into CPython
+- Write everything in Python, benchmark/profile before deciding what to put into CPython.
-- Use them for low level, stable, library code
+- Use them for low level, stable, library code.
-- Keep the CPython layer as thin as possible
+- Keep the CPython layer as thin as possible.
-- Testing, testing testing!
+- Testing, testing, testing!

 .. index::
     single: Documentation Lacunae; General